 - Have an array of pass rush moves?
 Some players just bull rush, but it is very important to have some other moves that they are developing such as the speed rush, rip, swim, etc.

 - Does his motor run hot and cold? – This indicator most of the time carries over to the NFL, rarely fixed.

 - For bigger guys, it is very valuable if they can move inside to tackle on 3rd down and obvious passing downs.

 Chase Young, Ohio State, A.J.
-Epenesa, Iowa, Yetur Gross-Matos, Penn State, and Terrell Lewis, Alabama.
+Epenesa, Iowa, Yetur Gross-Matos, Penn State.